menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Taylorsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Taylorsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Taylorsville is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Taylorsville who work in office and administrative support (13.56%), teaching (10.17%), and law enforcement and fire fighting (6.78%).

 Setting & Lifestyle

-Taylorsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Taylorsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Taylorsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Taylorsville has few renters and college students.
 But the biggest reason it is quieter in Taylorsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Taylorsville may be for you.

-As is often the case in a small town, Taylorsville doesn't have a public transportation system that people use for their commute.
+Taylorsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Taylorsville who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Taylorsville have a bachelor's degree or advanced degree.
+In terms of college education, Taylorsville is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Taylorsville have a bachelor's degree or advanced degree.

 The per capita income in Taylorsville in 2022 was $27,119, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,476 for a family of four.
 However, Taylorsville contains both very wealthy and poor people as well.